mlipscomb24/Shape-OOP-/README.md

 ## Tests

-on the command line please enter node index.js
+On the command line please enter node index.js to render the svg file, to run unit testing please proceed to the root file and in the command line etner npm test.

 ## Questions